AlexVic1/Email_Webcam_Object/README.md

-﻿# Email_Webcam_Object
+﻿# Customer Entry Email Notification Program

-If you had a shop and you wanted to set up a webcam in that shop and you wanted to get an email, any
+This Python program is designed to automatically send an email notification with an attached picture whenever a new customer enters the shop.

-time a new customer enters the shop, how can you do it?
+Disclaimer

-The program will send you an email with attached as a picture.
+This program is provided as-is and is intended for educational purposes only.
+The author is not responsible for any misuse or damages resulting from the use of this program.
+Use it responsibly and in accordance with applicable laws and regulations.